††††† 501 KAR 3:020. Administration; management.

 ††††† (h) Sexually abusive conduct;

-††††† (k) Any serious event that threatens the safety or security of the facility or jail personnel.
+††††† (j) Any serious event that threatens the safety or security of the facility or jail personnel.

 ††††† (4) Each jail that houses state prisoners shall keep a log of daily activity within the jail.

-††††† (5) Each jail that houses state prisoners shall be required to provide the department with a weekly population update that shall include the number of state prisoners, federal prisoners, and county prisoners.
+††††† (5) Each jail that houses state prisoners shall provide the department with a weekly population update that shall include the number of state prisoners, federal prisoners, and county prisoners.

 ††††† (6) Each jail that houses state prisoners shall provide the Department with all external movements of state prisoners via KOMS or electronically and on a daily basis.
 This information shall be sent to the Division of Local Facilities.

 ††††† Section 6.
 Prisoner Records.
 (1) The information required by 501 KAR 3:120 and 3:130 for admission and release shall be retained for each prisoner.
-Other information retained in each prisoner's jail record shall include but not be limited to:
+Other information retained in each prisoner's jail record shall include at a minimum:

 ††††† (a) Court orders;